Dolapo05/DataAnalysis/AdaviDemographicAnalysis/README.md

 •	**Tax by Employment Status:**

-The tax by employment status explains how tax contributions are distributed across different employment categories, such as employed, unemployed, and self-employed.
-This helps stakeholders understand each group's financial impact on the city's tax revenue.
+The tax breakdown by employment status shows that men contribute more in taxes across employed, unemployed, and self-employed categories compared to women.
+This suggests that men have higher representation or income in these groups.

+ The gender disparity offers insights into economic participation and financial burden, helping stakeholders make decisions on tax policies, employment programs, and initiatives aimed at addressing gender inequality.

+  It also aids in forecasting tax revenue and improving gender balance in economic participation.

 •	**Number of Children by gender:**